DouglasNeuroInformatics/Douglas_User_Documentation/docs/research_methods/sharing_data.md

 Your goal here is to support your findings and figures with the data that support your analyses - and possibly to fulfill the requirements of the journal.

-The main difference between these two options is that option 2. is a specification of 1.
+The main difference between these two options is that option 2. is a special case of 1.
 That is, to share data in support of a publication, you should follow the same steps and rigour in sharing a standalone dataset but you will also want to consider providing your data in a way